 Peel Newcomer Strategy Group (PNSG) convened and collaborated with other community partners on a project, focused on newcomer young adults and international students.
 This cross-sectoral initiative aimed to improve mental wellness supports and services for newcomer young adults and international students by fostering collaboration and enhancing culturally responsive services was funded by Region of Peel’s Community Safety and Well Being Plan, Mental Health and Addictions Table.
-This project builds on the recommendations of PNSG’s Mental Health Report which identified key issues related to settlement service delivery and the mental health needs of clients.
+This project builds on the recommendations of PNSG’s Mental Health Report (June 2023) which identified key issues related to settlement service delivery and the mental health needs of clients.

 The project included partners from multiple sectors including: